jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (a) the offender's parole eligibility date as it would be under subsection (1) if he or she were subject only to the sentence or sentences imposed after the commencement date; and
   (b) the offender's parole eligibility date as it would be under subsection (2) if he or she were subject only to the pre-cd sentence or sentences.
 (4) Despite anything in this section, an offender who is subject only to 1 or more short-term sentences does not have a parole eligibility date (unless the short-term sentences are cumulative and form a long-term notional single sentence, in which case subsection (1) applies to the notional single sentence and the offender will have a parole eligibility date under that subsection).
+(4A) An offender (offender A) who is subject to a sentence (sentence A) that he or she is required, by an order made under section 86O(2) or 86R(3) of the Sentencing Act 2002, to serve without parole—
+  (a) does not have a parole eligibility date in respect of sentence A; and (b) may not be released on parole in respect of sentence A.
+(4B) If offender A is also subject to 1 or more other sentences in respect of which no order under section 86O(2) or 86R(3) of the Sentencing Act 2002 has been made, the full term of sentence A must be treated as the non-parole period of sentence A for the purpose of determining the parole eligibility date (if any) of each of those other sentences.
 (5) If an offender is required, by an order made under section 103(2A) of the Sentencing Act 2002, to serve a sentence of imprisonment for life without parole, the offender may not be released on parole.
 (5)
 (6)